 I highly recommend Vision Quests.
 But, while physically going into the wilderness can be an amazing experience, we don’t have to go away to find ourselves.
 From a heroic journey perspective, every day experiences become our Virtual Vision Quest.
 Through dedication to mindfulness in our daily tasks and awareness during our encounters with other people, we have the opportunity to venture into the dark and untamed places within ourselves, so we can discover the truth of who we are.
 Once we come face-to -face with ourselves (the good, the bad and the ugly), we can then take the action steps needed to adjust our perception, thoughts and behaviors to better reflect our evolving character.
-By repeating this process, we strengthen our “consciousness muscles” and develop a clearer sense of self.
+By repeating this process, experience by experience, we strengthen our “consciousness muscles” and develop a clearer sense of self.

 Evidence you have a clear sense of self includes:

 You trust yourself – The direct experience of being in nature is a very different experience than vicariously hearing about it from someone else who has been there.
 When you trust yourself, no matter where you are, you rely on your direct experience rather than looking to family, friends, or society to tell you how you should think or feel.
 This doesn’t mean you stop receiving input from others.
 But, it does mean that once you get it, you turn to yourself to determine whether that input reflects your own perspective and what we want to do with it.